What Is A Company Secretary And Do You Need One As A UK Limited Company?

 Click here to visit their site

-As we’ve outlined before, it’s not a requirement for limited companies to have a company secretary.
+As we’ve outlined before, it’s not a requirement for limited companies to have a corporate secretary.
 However, they can be an incredibly useful asset, as they are responsible for ensuring you adhere to all laws, regulations and responsibilities.

 They also take care of a lot of the admin that comes with owning and running a business, like keeping records up to date, filing reports and dealing with correspondence with Companies House or shareholders.